Ally McCoist: 2012–13 season

 Following the rejection of a company voluntary arrangement by HM Revenue & Customs, the business and assets of the company running Rangers were sold to a consortium led by Charles Green.
 McCoist decided to stay after talks with Green.
 McCoist then worked alongside Green as the club were placed in the Scottish Third Division.

 Rangers won the Third Division championship and promotion to the third tier.
-Rangers exited the Scottish Challenge Cup by losing to Queen of the South in a penalty shoot-out.
+They exited the Scottish Challenge Cup by losing to Queen of the South in a penalty shoot-out.
 They defeated Motherwell in the League Cup, but lost 3–0 to Inverness in the quarter-finals at Ibrox.
 Rangers also suffered a 3–0 defeat in the Scottish Cup, against Dundee United at Tannadice.

 2013–14 season

 Rangers won the Scottish League One championship and promotion to the second tier, as they became the first Rangers side in 115 years to go an entire league season unbeaten.
 They also progressed to the semi-finals of the Scottish Cup, but lost 3–1 to Dundee United at Ibrox.
-Rangers reached the 2014 Scottish Challenge Cup Final, but lost 1–0 after extra time to Raith Rovers at Easter Road.
-They suffered a first round defeat in the Scottish League Cup at Forfar Athletic.
+Rangers reached the 2014 Scottish Challenge Cup final, but lost 1–0 after extra time to Raith Rovers at Easter Road.
+They suffered a first-round defeat in the Scottish League Cup at Forfar Athletic.

 2014–15 season

-Rangers fell behind Hearts in the 2014–15 Scottish Championship, as they lost 2–1 at home and 2–0 away to the Edinburgh club.
-Rangers progressed to the semi-finals of the 2014–15 Scottish League Cup, but suffered an embarrassing defeat in the 2014–15 Scottish Challenge Cup against Alloa Athletic.
+Rangers fell behind Hearts in the 2014–15 Scottish Championship as they lost 2–1 at home and 2–0 away to the Edinburgh club.
+Rangers progressed to the semi-finals of the 2014–15 Scottish League Cup, but suffered a defeat in the 2014–15 Scottish Challenge Cup against Alloa Athletic.
 McCoist submitted formal notice of his intention to resign as manager in December 2014 and began serving a 12-month notice period.
 Later in December, McCoist left his position with Rangers and was placed on gardening leave.
 This continued until September 2015, when McCoist and Rangers agreed to terminate his contract.